nais/doc/docs/security/auth/azure-ad/usage.md

             A safe cache key for on-behalf-of tokens is `key = sha256($subject_token + $scope)`.

-    - The token returned from Azure AD will have an `aud` claim with a value equal to the client ID of the downstream API.
-Your resource server does not need to validate this token.
+    - The new token has an audience equal to the downstream API.
+Your application does not need to validate this token.

-3. Your resource server performs the request to the downstream API by using the token as a [Bearer token](../concepts/tokens.md#bearer-token).
-4. The downstream API [validates the token](#token-validation) and returns a response.
+3. Consume the downstream API by using the new token as a [Bearer token](../concepts/tokens.md#bearer-token).
+The downstream API [validates the token](#token-validation) and returns a response.
-5. Repeat step 2 and 3 for each unique API that your application consumes.
+4. Repeat step 2 and 3 for each unique API that your application consumes.
-6. The downstream API(s) may continue the call chain starting from step 1.
+5. The downstream API(s) may continue the call chain starting from step 1.

 For further details, see [Microsoft identity platform and OAuth 2.0 On-Behalf-Of flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).